Sweeney Todd: The Demon Barber of Fleet Street: 2002–2010

 As part of the Kennedy Center Sondheim Celebration, Sweeney Todd ran in May and June 2002 at the Eisenhower Theatre, starring Brian Stokes Mitchell as Sweeney Todd and Christine Baranski as Mrs. Lovett, with Hugh Panaro as Anthony, Walter Charles (an original cast member), as Judge Turpin, Celia Keenan-Bolger as Johanna and Mary Beth Peil as The Beggar Woman.
 It was directed by Christopher Ashley with choreography by Daniel Pelzig.

 David Shannon starred as Todd in production of the show at the Gate Theatre in Dublin, Ireland, which ran from April through June 2007.
 The production employed a minimalistic approach: the cast consisted of a small ensemble of 14 performers, and the orchestra was a seven-piece band.
 The look of the production was abstract.
 The Sunday Times wrote that "The black backdrop of David Farley's rough hewn set and the stark minimalism of Rick Fisher's lighting suggest a self-conscious edginess, with Shannon's stylised make-up, long leather coat and brooding countenance only adding to the feeling."
 When a character died, flour was poured over them.

 The 2008 Gothenburg production played in May and June at The Göteborg Opera.
 The show was a collaboration with West End International Ltd. The cast featured Michael McCarthy as Sweeney Todd and Rosemary Ashe as Mrs Lovett and David Shannon this time as Anthony.
 An equity tour of the UK and Ireland began in 2009.
 To disassociate itself from West End backlash at the time regarding stunt casting, the tour was cast through an open call audition process.
-It ran for 8 months, starring Barry Howell as Sweeney Todd and Isabell Wyer as Mrs. Lovett.
+It ran for 8 months, starring Barry Howell as Todd and Isabell Wyer as Mrs. Lovett.

 In 2010, fifty members of the National Youth Music Theatre staged a production at the Village Underground as part of Stephen Sondheim's 80th birthday celebrations in London.
 Directed by Martin Constantine, NYMT staged the show in a converted Victorian warehouse in the city's East End.
 The company revived the show in 2011 for the International Youth Arts Festival at the Rose Theatre in Kingston upon Thames.